Skyways (British airline): 1950 coincides with a big change

-LAC takeover and move to Stansted
+Lancashire Aircraft takeover and move to Stansted

+The new company resumed operations from Dunsfold with a fleet of six DC-3s the following month.
+It was Skyways of London Ltd. legally established on 31 March.
+The re-launched company continued to deteriorate and operations ceased again by January 1952, resulting in disposal of remaining aircraft (a pair of DC-3s).

 In March 1952, David Brown and Eric Rylands, owners of the Lancashire Aircraft Corporation (LAC), acquired all Skyways ordinary shares together with two non-airworthy aircraft that had formed part of Skyways's fleet (a York and a Lancastrian).
 This takeover resulted in the combined group's headquarters and main operating base relocating to Bovingdon and the award in June 1952 of a new War Office contract to transport 4,000 troops, their dependents and civilian defence personnel between the UK, Bermuda and Jamaica.
 Joint trooping flights commenced on 2 July 1952.
 These used modified Yorks with a new 70,000lb (31,751kg) maximum takeoff weight and 36, rear-facing seats.
 It took 27 hours to reach the Caribbean from the UK, including two intermediate stops at Keflavík, Iceland, and Gander, Canada, respectively.
 Service frequency eventually increased to three to four monthly round-trips.

 LAC's takeover of Skyways in 1952 resulted in the establishment of Eric Rylands Ltd as a new holding company for Skyways and Skyways Engineering (the renamed Samlesbury Engineering).
 The Skyways takeover furthermore resulted in Skyways Engineering transferring its base to Stansted from Bovingdon, where it had moved temporarily following the Hawker Aircraft company's move to Dunsfold.
 The large engineering base at Stansted comprised three hangars.
 This provided the maintenance support for Skyways's new operating base at that airport with sufficient space for the overhaul of the entire LAC fleet, which mainly consisted of Yorks and Lancastrians.
 Commercial flights from Stansted began in October 1952 with a fleet of Avro Yorks.
 Following the move to Stansted, in November 1952, Skyways acquired five additional Yorks from Eagle Aviation for £160,000.
 This acquisition increased the York fleet to 29, making the airline the world's largest operator of the type.
 It also lent further support to the company's claim to being the largest independent airline operator in Europe.
 Another consequence of this takeover was LAC's acquisition of approximately 20% of Morton Air Services shares previously held by Skyways.